Blog

 Raspberry, the magical fruit

-When you’re a fruit lover, there are high chances that some fruits are neglected in favor of others, as our decisions are often influenced not only by preferences, but also by the season, place of origin, prices, appearance, and quality.
+When you are a fruit lover, there are good chances that some of them are neglected in favor of others, our decisions are often influenced not only by preferences, but also by the season, the origin of the products, prices, appearance or quality.

-We often buy apples, bananas, citrus, and only sometimes fresh wild berries – such as raspberries, despite their impressive nutritional profile.
+We buy more often apples, bananas and citrus fruits, and only sometimes fresh berries - such as raspberry, despite their impressive nutritional profile.

-Raspberries have an abundance of nutrients, and you don’t even have to consume a large quantity of these fruits to benefit from said nutrients; a small bowl of raspberries ensures well over 50% of the daily recommended intake of vitamin C – of which we all know that it boosts immunity and health (as well as the young aspect of our skin), and collagen production.
+Raspberries have a lot of nutrients, and you don't even need to consume large amounts of these fruits to benefit from them; a small bowl of raspberries provides more than 50% of the minimum RDA (recommended daily allowance) of vitamin C, which we all know supports immunity and health (as well as youthful looking skin) by stimulating collagen production.

-Raspberries contain numerous phytochemicals: phenolic flavonoids – such as anthocyanins, ellagic acid (tannin), quercetin, gallic acid, cyanidin, pelargonidin, catechins, and salicylic acid – as well as other polyphenol antioxidants, such as lutein, zeaxanthin, and beta-carotene.
+Numerous phytochemicals are found in raspberries: phenolic flavonoids such as anthocyanins, ellagic acid (tannin), quercetin, gallic acid, cyanidin, pelargonidin, catechins, and salicylic acid, as well as other polyphenolic antioxidants such as lutein, zeaxanthin, and beta-carotene.

-Impressive amounts of antioxidants can be found in raspberries, that can protect us from heart diseases, cancer, diabetes, and obesity.
-Studies have shown that some phytonutrients in raspberries – specifically, ellagitannins – can help neutralize cancerous cells through apoptosis signaling or programmed cell death.
+We find impressive amounts of antioxidants in raspberries, which can protect us from heart disease, cancer, diabetes and obesity.
+Studies show that certain phytonutrients in raspberries, namely ellagitannins, can actually help neutralize cancer cells by signaling apoptosis, or programmed cell destruction.

-Moreover, raspberries contain not only manganese (co-factor in enzyme production), B vitamins complex (B6, niacin or B3, riboflavin or B2, and folic acid, which helps our body with carbohydrates, proteins, and fats metabolism), vitamin K, but also enough vitamin E, magnesium, copper (which boosts cell production), and potassium (essential for keeping heart rhythm and blood pressure under control).
+Raspberries also contain manganese (co-factor in enzyme production) and B-complex vitamins (B6, niacin (B3), riboflavin (B2) and folic acid, which help the body in the metabolism of carbohydrates, proteins and fats) and vitamin K, but also sufficient amounts of vitamin E, magnesium, copper (supports the production of red blood cells) and potassium (essential in controlling heart rate and blood pressure).

-The antioxidants in raspberries also help reduce inflammation – a process that triggers multiple diseases – as well as premature aging.
-Additionally, certain compounds in raspberries have proven effects regarding DNA repair and blocking enzymes that trigger arthritis pain.
+The antioxidants in raspberries also help reduce inflammation, a process responsible for many diseases and premature aging.
+Certain compounds in raspberries have also been shown to repair DNA and block enzymes that trigger arthritis pain.

-We don’t have to worry about our figure, either.
-In general, fruits can contribute to weight gain, but raspberries have turned out to have a low sugar count – 5 grams of sugar per cup (whereas a medium apple contains almost 20 grams) – 52 kcal/100g and only 7 grams of carbohydrates per cup.
+We don't have to worry about the figure either.
+Because fruits in general can contribute to weight gain, raspberries have been shown to be low in sugar, with only 5 grams per cup (while a medium apple contains almost 20 grams), 52 kcal/100 g and only 7 grams of carbohydrates per serving.

-An extremely popular sugar substitute in the past few years – Xylitol – is extracted from raspberries.
-The main benefit of this sweetener is the fact that it is more slowly absorbed in blood, and it helps maintain a low glycemic index.
+An extremely popular sugar substitute in recent years, Xylitol, is extracted from raspberries.
+The main benefit of this sweetener is that it is absorbed into the bloodstream more slowly and helps keep the glycemic index low.

-Just as important for our health (and figure) is the fiber intake – it supports the development of the bacterial flora, beneficial in intestines, and raspberries can ensure one third of the necessary daily intake.
+Equally important for health (and figure) is the intake of fiber – it supports the development of beneficial bacterial flora in the intestines, and raspberries can provide up to a third of the required daily intake.

-And if their divine taste weren’t enough to enjoy raspberries more often, important benefits of raspberry consumption include the prevention of some diseases, such as Alzheimer’s and Parkinson’s.
-The delicate fruit can contribute to combating oxidative stress, one of the factors that causes these illnesses.
+And if its divine taste wasn't enough to enjoy it more often anyway, important benefits of raspberry consumption have also been reported in terms of preventing diseases such as Alzheimer's and Parkinson's.
+The delicate fruit is able to contribute to combating oxidative stress, a causative factor of these diseases.

 No Comments